-This spring, the Northern Lights, a phenomenon that sees ethereal streamers of colored light pirouette across the night sky, made a rare appearance in the Lower 48, coloring the skies in places as far south as New Mexico.
+This spring, the Northern Lights, a phenomenon that sees ethereal streamers of colored light pirouette across the night sky, made big appearances in the Lower 48, coloring the skies in places as far south as New Mexico.

 For those who missed it, fear not, as you may have another chance to see the illusive aurora borealis in the Lower 48 tonight.

 Scientists at the University of Alaska Fairbanks Geophysical Institute rank the probability of seeing the aurora borealis on a scale of zero to nine, which is called the Kp Index.
 The higher the number is, the better the probability the nighttime spectacle will occur.
 It also means that there’s a larger swath of the hemisphere that could potentially see the aurora.

 For the night of September 18 and the morning of September 19, that number is six.
 That means the Northern Lights could be visible as far south as Oregon, Idaho, Wyoming, Nebraska, Iowa, Illinois, Indiana, Ohio, Pennsylvania, and all of the Northeastern states.
 However, it’s more probable that if the dancing display happens in the continental United States, it will be seen in the northern parts of Washington, Montana, the Dakotas, Minnesota, Wisconsin, Michigan, and Maine.

 What causes the Northern Lights—and when might we see them again?

 The aurora borealis is caused when the sun shoots electrically charged protons and electrons toward the Earth during a solar storm.
 As those elements meet the Earth’s magnetic field, they’re attracted to the poles, where they excite and mix with the gases in our atmosphere.
 When the particles mix with oxygen, green and red lights appear; they glow blue and purple when they join with nitrogen.
 It’s the same process at work in neon signs.